 What is Peach Cobbler?

-I've seen recipes for "Southern" peach cobbler that are basically peach pies with only the top crust, and others that involve pouring a cake batter made with self-rising flour over melted butter, then spooning syrupy cooked peaches over the top of that where the batter rises up to the top as it bakes.
+However, some folks get loosey goosey with their dessert names and I’ve seen recipes for Southern peach cobbler that are basically peach pies with only the top crust, and others that involve pouring a cake batter made with self-rising flour over melted butter, then spooning syrupy cooked peaches over the top of that where the batter rises up to the top as it bakes.

 I don’t know that anyone can really say what a traditional Southern peach cobbler may be with much authority and it honestly might depend on what part of the South you were raised in!